f4zolli/ansible/README.md

-# ansible
+# Ansible
-My Ansible playbook collection
+My Ansible playbook collection that I use every day

+## Observation
+Of my won